Climbing Colorado’s 14ers is no easy feat, but with determination and motivation, even a city girl can do it.

-I’ve never considered myself an outdoorsy person, but I had already been living in Colorado for a few months and decided it was time to go climb a mountain.
+I’ve never considered myself an outdoorsy person, but I had already been living in Denver for a few months and decided it was time to go climb a mountain.
 Or two.

 Now, as I said earlier, I’m not really outdoorsy.
 The closest thing I experienced to being outdoors, camping, or hiking, was during my time in the Army.
 But there’s that saying…